Our Client is selling their highly-sought-after, multi-campus, North...

-- A multiple of the net profit generated by the school;
+- Multiple of the net profit generated by the school;

-- A multiple of the EBITDA (Earnings Before Interest, Tax, Depreciation, and Amortization), and;
+- Multiple of the adjusted EBITDA (Earnings Before Interest, Tax, Depreciation, and Amortization), and;

-- A multiple based on gross turnover of the school.
+- Multiple based on gross turnover of the school.

 There are also a number of other factors to be considered when making a goodwill valuation, including: